 2. Make It About Your Patients

 Who are you putting first when creating your practice schedule — the patients, your team, or you?
 Centering the scheduling on the needs of patients not only changes the way physicians get patients but also how they want to help them.

 One way to put patients first is to map your scheduling process through their lens.
 Walk through your practice’s process as the patient, getting a feel for wait times and rushed appointments.
 This provides perspective and highlights gaps and opportunities for improvement.

 An example of what a scheduling process could look like

 3. Get The Big Picture

 Optimizing your schedule calls for a closer look at your current circumstances to determine what’s possible.
 What comprises your current patient mix?
 New patients versus current patients?
 Patients for ear, nose, or other issues?
 What’s the appropriate amount of time to allocate for each patient?

-To calculate your patient capacity and ensure you are seeing the optimal amount and type of patients, we recommend creating a patient capacity calculator similar to the one below.
+To calculate your patient capacity and ensure you are seeing the optimal amount and type of patients, we recommend creating a patient capacity calculator similar.

 Optimized scheduling works only if everyone’s on the same page.
 Make sure the whole team is aware of the schedule changes, agrees to the new schedule process, and understands how it will benefit everyone.
 And before setting a go-live date, emphasize that:

 - The new scheduling approach comes with a learning curve and may bring challenges.